aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.collections/namednodemap/item/_index.md

 ---
 title: NamedNodeMap.Item
 second_title: Aspose.SVG for .NET API Reference
-description: NamedNodeMap property.
+description: NamedNodeMap Item property.
 Returns the index-th item in the map.
 If index is greater than or equal to the number of nodes in this map this returns null
 type: docs
 weight: 10
 url: /net/aspose.svg.collections/namednodemap/item/